rahilkasimi/Tkinter-Visual-Designer/README.md

 # Tkinter Visual GUI Designer

 A full-featured drag-and-drop GUI builder and Python code generator built using standard Tkinter.
 This application allows developers to visually design user interfaces, modify widget properties, manage container hierarchies, and generate clean object-oriented Python code.
+This application is still under development and it is not a finished product.

 ---